 The popularity of cyber insurance began rising back in 2005 and it’s estimated that by 2020, the total value of premiums will be around 7 and a half billion dollars.
 A lot of US companies are now buying the insurance and for a good reason.
 You’re risking a lot by not being insured – not just your money, but the trust of your users, and your reputation.
 Many businesses fall apart after a cyber attack and no one wants to be the next one to go out of business.
 Cyber attacks are costing the global economy around 600 billion dollars annually, meaning that the solution in the form of cyber insurance was inevitable.
 Experts from ICS Austin also advise that you consider working with a third party company that can work on preventing security breaches and work on repairs.

 The majority of insurance companies offer some form of cyber insurance.
-Sometimes it’s a part of their full business insurance policy, sometimes it’s an add-on on the existing policies.
+Sometimes it’s a part of their full business insurance policy, like it is with Embroker and their startup program, and sometimes it’s an add-on on the existing policies.